Terms of Sales

 - Shop at 10, rue Paul Valéry 34200 Sète: 04.99.04.12.49

 2.6.
-If you choose a Click & Collect Order withdrawal in the Dijon or Villefranche sur Saône Stores
+If you choose to collect your Click & Collect order from the Dijon or Villefranche-sur-Saône stores

-PRALUS BEAUJOLAIS BOURGOGNE , a single-member SARL with share capital of €11,984, whose registered office is located at 758, RUE NATIONALE 69400 VILLEFRANCHE-SUR-SAONE, registered in the Villefranche-Tarare Trade and Companies Register under number 413 350 240, represented by François Pralus as Manager.
+PRALUS BEAUJOLAIS BOURGOGNE , a single-member limited liability company with a share capital of €11,984, whose registered office is located at 758, RUE NATIONALE 69400 VILLEFRANCHE-SUR-SAONE, registered with the Trade and Companies Register of Villefranche-Tarare under number 413 350 240, represented by François Pralus as Manager.

 How to contact the Merchant: